scoskey/m0037/notes.md

 This is a good start, but we have seen this model may have several problems.
 First, it doesn't identify terms that the theory knows are equivalent.
 Second, if there aren't any constant symbols in the language, this model will be empty.
 And third, it still might not be a model of $T$.

 **Definition** Let $T$ be a theory.
-The structure $\mathcal H=\mathcal H(T)$ is defined as follows.
+The *Henkin/Herbrand structure* $\mathcal H=\mathcal H(T)$ is defined as follows.

 * The domain of $\mathcal H$ consists of the equivalence classes $[\tau]$ of elements of $\mathcal H_0$ with respect to the equivalence relation defined by $\tau_1\sim\tau_2$ if and only if $T\vdash\tau_1=\tau_2$.
 * If $f$ is a function symbol, then $f^{\mathcal H}[\tau_1]\cdots[\tau_n]$ is defined to be the equivalence class $[f\tau_1\cdots\tau_n]$.
 * If $R$ is a relation symbol, then $R^{\mathcal H}[\tau_1]\cdots[\tau_n]$ is defined to be true if and only if $T\vdash R\tau_1\cdots\tau_n$.

-One must check that this definition is well-defined, that is, the function values and relation values are independent of the equivalence class representatives.
-This can be done using the logical proof axioms pertaining to equality.
+We invite the reader to check that this definition is well-defined, that is, the function values and relation values are independent of the equivalence class representatives.
+This will use the logical proof axioms about equality.

 **Lemma** If $\sigma$ is an atomic sentence, then $\mathcal H\models\sigma$ if and only if $T\vdash\sigma$.